Presenter: Marge Blanc, MA, CCC-SLP

-This Level 1 Course describes the linguistics of echolalia in language development, starting with the use of large units of meaning known as language gestalts.
-It compares the gestalt language processing of neurotypical children with that of children with ASD.
-It reviews research on the communicative use of echolalia, and addresses the differences between ASD echolalia in the past and in the present.
+This NLA Level 1 Course describes the linguistics of echolalia in language development, starting with the use of large units of meaning known as language gestalts.
+It compares the gestalt language processing of neurotypical children with that of autistic children.
+It reviews research on the communicative use of echolalia, and addresses the differences between autistic echolalia in the past and in the present.

 The presenter of this course is also the author of the text, "Natural Language Acquisition on the Autism Spectrum: The Journey from Echolalia to Self-Generated Language" that is mentioned as part of this course.
 The presenter does not benefit financially from the sale of this book, however, the non-profit center, Communication Development Center (CDC), for which the presenter is founder and director, does receive royalties.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "This course gave a framework that can be used in practice."
 A.P.-S. (Aug.
 2022)

 "The knowledge of ASD communication and how to better support this population was good."
 L.O.
 (Aug.
 2022)

 "The use of language samples to illustrate the NLA stages was very helpful."
 J.S.
 (Aug.
 2022)

 "Overall topic was of interest for my caseload and my own daughter."
 J.R.
 (Aug.
 2022)